Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{{NN} Architectures to Detect Incoming Symbols}

-Literature presents various {NN} network architectures used as detectors, primarily aimed at dynamically learning the {MC} channel parameters.
-Examples include feedforward {NNs}, a general-purpose network that takes slight advantage of a priori knowledge, such as channel memory. \ac{CNN} architectures are also reported, which are more robust to channel delays.
-Moreover, the \ac{BiRNN} architecture, which is more advantageous concerning the \ac{ISI} in {MC} channels, is also discussed in the literature.
-This architecture utilizes past and future samples to decode the current symbol, aiming to recover knowledge from the channel's \ac{ISI}.
-Additionally, more recently, popular attention models (see \cite{vaswani2017attention}) have been incorporated into the architecture to learn dependencies in the received sequence over more extended periods.
+Reported architectures for detection in {MC} include feedforward \acp{NN}~\cite{farsad2018neural}, which exploit prior knowledge such as channel memory; \acp{CNN}~\cite{huang2021signal}, offering robustness to channel delays; and \acp{BiRNN}~\cite{farsad2018neural}, which effectively mitigate \ac{ISI} by processing both past and future samples when decoding the current symbol.
+More recently, attention-based models~\cite{vaswani2017attention} have been introduced to capture long-range temporal dependencies and further improve decoding performance in channels with extended memory.

-These architectures are reported to perform detection either on a symbol-by-symbol basis or in a sequence fashion.
-Symbol-by-symbol is the simplest one, where the {NN} is trained with samples corresponding to a single symbol only, like in \cite{qian2018receiver,qian2019molecular,farsad2017detection,farsad2018detection,sharma2020deep,kim2023machine}.
-More robustly, in the sequence detection mode, the {NN} is trained with several symbols, where detection of the current symbol develops from observing past and future ones, like in \cite{qian2019molecular,farsad2018detection,sun2020ctbrnn}.
-The architectures that follow these two approaches, as developed in the literature, are described next, and a detailed summary of their achieved performance is provided in the appendix, \Cref{tab_detection_parameters}.
+These architectures are reported to operate either on a symbol-by-symbol or on a sequence basis.
+In symbol-by-symbol mode, the {NN} is trained with samples corresponding to a single symbol only, like in \cite{qian2018receiver,qian2019molecular,farsad2017detection,farsad2018detection,sharma2020deep,kim2023machine,kosanetzki2025demodulation} (simplest detection mode).
+More robustly, in sequence detection, the {NN} is trained on several symbols.
+In this way, the detection of the current symbol leverages observations of past and future received ones, as in \cite{qian2019molecular,farsad2018detection,sun2020ctbrnn,wang2020understanding,shrivastava2021scaled,alshammri2018adaptive}.
+The architectures that follow these two approaches are described next.